Services & Support Directory

 If you are looking for resources, information and publications on service user involvement and co-production, including information and guidance about the implications on benefits of paid involvement work, visit our “Service Involvement & Influencing” page.
 If you are an organisation looking to do involvement and co-production, and are looking for help in setting this up, running it, or evaluating it, we recommend the services of user-led organisation Shaping Our Lives.

-User-led groups and Disabled People’s Organisations (DPOs) may carry out a wide range of activities such as campaigning, providing services such as peer support and mutual aid, and carrying out research.
+User-, community- or lived experience-led groups and Disabled People’s Organisations (DPOs) may carry out a wide range of activities such as campaigning, providing services such as peer support and mutual aid, providing consultancy/training, and carrying out research.
 Here are some examples of groups in our network:

-The following lived-experience-led groups work specifically on support around workforce “Lived Experience Leadership” (i.e. for people working in lived experience/peer roles in organisations such as the NHS).
-They may be useful for both “Lived Experience Leaders” and organisations that have and recruit for “Lived Experience Leadership” roles.
+The following groups work with a specific focus on the lived experience workforce/”Lived Experience Leadership” (i.e. for people working in lived experience/peer roles in organisations such as the NHS).
+They may be useful for both “Lived Experience Leaders” and organisations that have “Lived Experience Leadership”-type roles.

-There are lots of other organisations (which may or may not be user-led) working and campaigning in what get called “critical” or “alternative” mental health spaces in the UK, some of which are listed below:
+There are lots of other organisations (which may or may not be fully or partially user-led) working, campaigning, and researching in what get called “critical” or “alternative” mental health spaces in the UK, focussed broadly on critical analysis and challenge of mainstream models and approaches towards mental health, some of which are listed below: